Copenhagen Plank Raise

 What is Copenhagen Plank Raise:

-The Copenhagen Plank Raise is an advanced hip and core bodyweight exercise that primarily works the hip adductors (inner thigh muscles and the core muscles, especially the obliques.
+The Copenhagen Plank Raise is a hip adduction and lateral spinal flexion bodyweight exercise, primarily working the hip adductors and obliques.
 This exercise involves holding a side plank position while one supporting leg on an elevated surface and performing a raising and lowering motion with the hip.

 Key Benefits: